-Provide assistance to patients ranging from newborns to geriatrics
+Helps patients ranging in age from newborns to older adults

-Select, fit and dispense hearing aids and assistive listening devices
+Selects, fits and dispenses hearing aids and other listening devices

-Help prevent hearing loss by providing and fitting protective hearing devices, consulting on the effects of noise on hearing and consumer education
+Helps prevent hearing loss by providing and fitting protective hearing devices and educating patients on the effects of noise on hearing

-Aid in research pertinent to the prevention, identification, and management of hearing loss, tinnitus and balance system dysfunction
+Aids in research pertinent to the prevention, identification and management of hearing loss, tinnitus and balance system dysfunction

-Audiologists earn a Masters degree in audiology from an accredited university.
-Today many audiologists have a Doctorate in Audiology (AuD).
 Audiologists serve a fellowship or externship year and must pass boards to receive licensing and accreditation.
-Further, audiologists are enrolled in continuing education credits in order to fulfill licensing requirements.
+Further, audiologists enroll in continuing education credits to fulfill licensing requirements.

-Typically, audiologists achieve certification from the national association, ASHA, as well as state licensing (Maryland State Board) to practice audiology.
-In addition, our audiologists stay abreast of changes in the field through the American Academy of Audiology.
+Typically, audiologists achieve certification from the national association, ASHA, as well as state licensing (such as the Maryland State Board) in order to practice audiology.
+Audiologists can stay abreast of changes in the field through associations such as the American Academy of Audiology.

 More Information About Hearing Health in the Health Library